rubinda/up2Go_notes/docs/environment/vscode.md

 # What About VS Code?

-WebStorm is nice if you have to debug Apex tests, or look through Debug logs, as IlluminatedCloud provides ease of use when fetching and filtering the logs with WebStorm.
+WebStorm is nice because the Intellisense suggests you everything - it is broken sometimes, but mostly it works great.
 However!
-VS Code is amazing and it also works good with SF development.
-It is in active use throughout the company and I use it too, altough I prefer WebStorm + IC2 for debugging Apex.
+VS Code is amazing and it also works good with SF development - replaying an Apex debug log is nice and great to find issues.
+It is in active use throughout the company and I use it too for fixing small issues and I prefer WebStorm + IC2 for implementing bigger features.

 The guys working on fiber (and now share) also have setup a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers).
 More information on how to use it is available in our [share repository](https://github.com/Up2Go/shaRe-SF).